django-cms/django-cms/docs/introduction/third_party.rst

 Add the application and any of its requirements that are not there already to ``INSTALLED_APPS`` in ``settings.py``.
-Some *will* be already present; it's up to you to check them:
+Some *will* be already present; it's up to you to check them because you need to avoid duplication:

 .. code-block:: python